Healthcare Centres

 You can get get medical advice and information about you access to healthcare 24/7 by calling 1700 or via webchat from 8:00–22:00.
 On the website Heilsuvera, you can log in with your electronic ID to see what is your health care centre, book appointments with a doctor, view your medical history, and renew prescriptions.
 The price to see a doctor during the daytime is around 500 krónur.

 Your Healthcare Centre (Heilsugæsla) will connect you to the right resources if you have experienced.
-You can always come or call there during work hours and talk to a nurse, a psychologist or a midwife that gets you the help you need.
+You can always come or call there during work hours and talk to a nurse or a midwife that gets you the help you need.
+You can also make an appointment to speak to a psychologist.
 If you haven’t already, you should register yourself and your family at the nearest healthcare centre and apply for a General Practitioner (GP).
 Outside of the capital area, there is always a doctor on call.
 Here is a map with every healthcare facility in the country so that you can find the one closest to you.

 Interpretation